vaquerizaslab/fanc/kaic-doc/kaic-executable/kaic-analyse-hic/ab_compartments.rst

 You can customise the enrichment analysis using additional parameters.
 By default, the percentiles for eigenvector binning are chosen at 20, 40, 60, 80, and 100.
 To choose a finer binning, for example, you can use ``-p 10 20 30 40 50 60 70 80 90 100``.
 The "0"
 percentile is always added automatically.
-The eignevector values are not necessarily centred around 0, which can lead to some unexpected enrichment plots.
+The eigenvector values are not necessarily centred around 0, which can lead to some unexpected enrichment plots.
 To force the central enrichment matrix bin to 0, and perform separate percentile calculations for values < 0 and
 >= 0, use the ``-s 0`` option.
 Note, however, that this will lead to differences in the